 - Ms. Byrd has successfully litigated and negotiated numerous multi-million dollar settlements, serving as lead or co-lead counsel.
 For example:

 - Engquist v.
 City of Los Angeles, No. BC591331 (Los Angeles Super.
-Ct.) (gas tax refund action against the City of Los Angeles that recently settled following certification of the class and on the eve of a hearing on the parties’ cross-motions for summary judgment);
+Ct.) (gas tax refund action against the City of Los Angeles that settled for $32.5 million plus injunctive relief valued at tens of millions of dollars following certification of the class and on the eve of a hearing on the parties’ cross-motions for summary judgment);

 - Granados v.
 County of Los Angeles, BC361470 (Los Angeles Super.
 Ct.) ($16.9 million settlement reached in taxpayer refund action following class certification); and

 - McWilliams v.
 City of Long Beach, BC361469 (Los Angeles Super.
 Ct.) ($16.6 million settlement reached in taxpayer refund action).

 - Ms. Byrd was appointed to the Plaintiffs’ Steering Committee in In re: Zoom Video Communications, Inc. Privacy Litigation, No. 5:20-cv-0291 (N.D.
 Cal.) and to the Plaintiffs’ Executive Committee in In re Robinhood Outage Litigation, No. 20-cv-01626-JD (N.D.
 Cal.).